Learn about the innovative use cases deployed by some of our SG:D Accredited companies.

 Sansiri is regarded as one of Thailand’s top property developers.
 With over 300 residential projects and counting under their belt, they offer a full range of housing units across 20 provinces in the country.

-We’ve partnered up with Sansiri to have our locks installed in multiple projects.
+igloohome has partnered with Sansiri to have their locks installed in multiple projects.
 These properties were value-added with the integration of the lock with the proprietary condo living app - which improved the property's attractiveness to prospective buyers and enhanced security and convenience for residents.